BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 ---
 ## Building a material test for paper

-	Note: if you find material setting ranges for the F1 visible, you can usually start with higher speed, lower power percentage, and/or feweer passes to get a starting range for the F1 Ultra.

   - draw a circle or rectangle on canvas, typically around 5-10 mm
   - with object selected: